 Easter Egg Hunt

 The bunny will no doubt leave eggs to be found!
 Climbing, crawling, running & hunting – all this activity means you can enjoy the hunt and some chocolate too, knowing your kids have been moving and keeping fit as well!

-Delta Gymnastics classes run throughout the school holiday, breaking only for the Easter Public Holidays (Friday 30th March – Monday 2nd April).
+Delta Gymnastics classes run throughout the school holiday, breaking only for the Easter Public Holidays.
 Keeping up your regular activity is not only great to stick with the routine (which we know kids love), but also great to get out of the house and keep little bodies moving!